 - Increase a comfort level in and respect for addressing concepts and language related to LGBTIQA+ identities.

 As Father Scott Pilarz stated in 2008, "It is [Catholic] teaching that calls us to recognize that 'every person has an inherent dignity because he or she is created in God's image.'"
 To see the entire letter, please click here.

-In the 2016-2017 academic year, The University of Scranton trained 161 employees and students.
+Since the 2016-2017 academic year, The University of Scranton has trained 361 employees and students.
 To meet the trainers, click here.

 If you are interested in scheduling a training session for your club or department, click here.